mikecroucher/Git_Academic_Benefits/Readme.md

 ## Providing a back up of your project

 Try this thought experiment:  Your laptop/PC has gone!
-Fire, theft, dead hard disk or crazy panda attack.
+Fire, theft, dead hard disk or crazed panda attack.

 ![He found out that they weren't using version control](./assets/angry_panda.gif)